ubershmekel/filecache/readme.md

         return x * y * z

     del somefunc._db[filecache._args_key(somefunc, (1,2,3), {})]
-    # or just iterate of somefunc._db (it's a shelve, like a dict) to find the right key.
+    # or just iterate through `somefunc._db` (it's a shelve, which is like a dict) to find the right key.